sally0427/HeartFailureApp/README.md

 1. HeartFailure_flask : Load Model and predict(Python).
 Use python + Flask to create a server to use "HeartFailure_URL".
 2. HeartFailure_URL : Controller and view(C#).
-Use HeartFailure_flask to complete this UI for server, a UI for Heart Failure classificati
+Use HeartFailure_flask to complete this UI for server, a UI for Heart Failure classification

 # Use
 ### Clone this github